intel/neural-compressor/examples/tensorflow/object_detection/README.md

 ### Evaluation Part Adaption
 The Class model_infer has the run_accuracy function which actually could be re-used as the eval_func.

-Compare with the original version, we added the additional parameter **input_graph** as the iLiT would call this interface with the graph to be evaluated.
+Compare with the original version, we added the additional parameter **input_graph** as the Intel® Low Precision Optimization Tool would call this interface with the graph to be evaluated.
 The following code snippet also need to be added into the run_accuracy function to update the class members like self.input_tensor and self.output_tensors.
 ```python
 if input_graph:
     self.infer_graph = input_graph